 2-3 x Merino Wool Blend T-Shirts: I love Icebreaker T-shirts because they are natural, soft, dry quickly, and keep the stink away (unlike synthetics).
 You can find them here.

-1 x Merino Wool Long Sleeve Shirt: The mornings and evenings can be quite cold and it’s all about layering.
+1 x Merino Wool Long Sleeve Shirt (150-180gm): The mornings and evenings can be quite cold and it’s all about layering.
 I like having this a size bigger than my T-shirts so it can fit over the T-shirt and can be taken off quickly when the day warms up.

 1 x 12L Compression Sack: I used an Osprey 12L Straightjacket compression Sack to keep my extra clothes together.
 It made packing and unpacking my bag every day a breeze and saved a lot of space in my pack.

-1 x Wool Blend Zip Jacket or Fleece: I used an Icebreaker Helix Long Sleeve Zip Hoodie every day.
+1 x Wool Blend Zip Jacket, Fleece, or light puffy coat: I used an Icebreaker Helix Long Sleeve Zip Hoodie every day.
 I mostly wore this in the evenings after walking or to bed in the albergues that were quite cold.
 It’s one of my favorite travel clothes pieces.
 Find something that will work well for you, I found a crazy sale on this and got lucky.

 1 x Pair of Trail running shoes or Hiking boots: This has been a long-debated topic.
 What it comes down to the most is what would be more comfortable for you.
 I went with the Altra Lone Peak trail running shoes.
 They are zero-drop shoes with a wide toe box to allow your toes to spread out as a healthy foot should.
-They are not waterproof, but even waterproof hiking boots were not waterproof on the days with heavy rain.
+They are not waterproof, but even waterproof hiking boots were not waterproof on days with heavy rain.
 The thing that I liked about my shoes was that they would dry a lot better than the waterproof boots of others that were wet since they breathe.
 Whatever footwear you decide on, make sure that you’ve tried them in a variety of terrains before you head out.
 Check out Altra.
 Despite having walked with this brand on my Caminos, I do not recommend the Altra Olympus 4 or 5 as the foam compressed readily, and the inside part of the heels tore apart.

 1 x Pair of Shoe Insoles: There are few good options for these on the Camino surprisingly.
 Most of the insoles I found rarely offered support so come prepared.

 1 x Pair of Atheltic Sandals: These are nice to wear in the evenings after a day’s walk, can be nice if your shoes are causing you some problems, or it’s really hot out and you just want your feet to breathe a little more.
 I used to carry both sandals and flip flops but found that Teva Hurricane Drift sandals can be used as both an after-walking shoe as well as a shower sandal (albergues have communal showers).
 I ended up walking in them for a few days on the Camino itself as well.
 They saved some weight in my pack and they are not slippery like Crocs.
-Check out Teva.
+Check out Teva Hurricane Drift.

 1 Pair of Sunglasses: It can get quite sunny and it’s good to protect your eyes from the sun’s UV rays.